AndrejMazhenkovski/shopify-nextjs-non-embedded-app/README.md

 Fixed a major bug that would not allow switching of apps between multiple stores on the same browser session.

 Improved webhooks with callback handler configuration.

+Migrated to CLI 3.0 (use `npm run shopify app`, and check other scripts in package.json)

 ## 🧰 Built with